-Foraminifera are absent until ~85 m CSF-A. Below this depth, they become rare to intermittently common to the base of the hole and consist of typical Arctic Neogene shelf-slope benthic species (Feyling-Hansen, 1976).
-The long-ranging benthic species offer little age control, although the presence of Cassidulina teretis implies that the foraminifera-bearing sediments between ~85 and 524 m CSF-A are older than 700 ky (early Pleistocene) but no older than middle Miocene (Seidenkrantz, 1995).
-Diatoms are barren until ~100 m CSF-A, below which they are present in most core catcher samples.
+Foraminifera are absent to ~74 m CSF-A. Below this depth, they become rare to intermittently common to the base of the hole and consist of typical Arctic Neogene shelf-slope benthic species with additional species reflecting subarctic to boreal environments (Feyling-Hansen, 1976).
+The long-ranging benthic species offer little age control, although the presence of Cassidulina teretis implies that the foraminifera-bearing sediments between ~74 and 562 m CSF-A are older than 700 ka but no older than Middle Miocene (Seidenkrantz, 1995).
+Diatoms are absent to ~100 m CSF-A, below which they are present in most core catcher samples.
 The diatom assemblages are diverse and well preserved in some samples, providing both age and paleoenvironmental constraints.
-Palynomorphs occur in every sample in varying abundance, including the upper 100 m CSF-A where other microfossils are rare or absent.
+Palynomorphs occur in every sample in varying abundance, including the uppermost 100 m, where other microfossils are rare or absent.
 The dinocyst assemblages, which consist mostly of species associated with neritic, nutrient-rich environments, are also diverse in some intervals, providing additional chronostratigraphic and paleoenvironmental insights.
 Pulses of terrestrially derived organic material are a distinct feature of Site U1608.
-This is evidenced by occurrences of micro-/macrofossil wood and plant fragments in sieved foraminifera samples, as well as by smaller plant/wood fragments, pollen, spores, and fungal material in palynomorph preparations.
-These pulses of terrestrial material in the sieved (>63 μm) foraminifera samples occur intermittently and at times intensely from 85 to 488 m CSF-A.
+This is evidenced by occurrences of micro/macrofossil wood and plant fragments in sieved foraminifera samples, as well as by smaller plant/wood fragments, pollen, spores, and fungal material in palynomorph preparations.
+These pulses of terrestrial material in the sieved (>63 $\mu$ m) foraminifera samples occur intermittently and at times intensely from 64 to 488 m CSF-A.

-Pass-through paleomagnetic measurements from Site U1608 were performed using the SRM to investigate the magnetization of a total of 201 archive-half sections.
+Pass-through paleomagnetic measurements from Site U1608 were performed using the SRM to investigate the magnetization of a total of 201 archive section halves.
 Measurements were not made on core catcher sections.
 All measurements on section halves were made at 2 cm intervals up to a peak AF demagnetization of 20 mT.
 Inclinations from the filtered 20 mT step archive halves are generally bimodal at the estimates of inclinations for normal and reversed polarities at this latitude calculated from the geocentric axial dipole, and the bimodal inclination distribution suggests that intervals of both normal and reversed polarity were recovered at Site U1608.
-A total of 192 discrete cube samples were collected from the working-half sections; generally, we collected one sample per core section, avoiding visually disturbed intervals.
+A total of 192 discrete cube samples were collected from the working section halves; generally, we collected one sample per core, avoiding visually disturbed intervals.
 Discrete specimens from Cores 400-U1608A-9R through 40R were measured on the SRM up to a peak AF demagnetization of 50 mT.
 Cores 41R-60R were only demagnetized to a peak field of 40 mT.
 We utilized a filtering method that assessed the magnetic stability of archive-half and discrete sample data and used the filtered data to define 11 polarity zones at Site U1608.